-The term 'Deficit Spending' is included in the Corporate Finance edition of the Herold Financial Dictionary.
-Get yourself a copy now on Amazon - available as Kindle or Paperback.
+The term 'Deficit Spending' is included in the Corporate Finance edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Deficit spending is a generally unsustainable scenario where a greater number of resources are employed to secure purchases than are brought in to the organization through revenue generating means.
 When this is the case, the business or government outfit actually operates in a budget deficit.

 This simply means that not enough financial resources are being created by the organization in order to effectively fund the operating budget.
 As this occurs, the additional expenses are paid for by utilizing deferred payment plans that permit the organization to buy now and pay later, or alternatively with credit accounts.

 Even though such deficit spending can occur with consumers and businesses, it is generally discussed pertaining to governments and their operations.
 These days, governments are mostly incapable of running their operations without resorting to deficit spending.
 As the taxes that are collected generally are insufficient to cover all of the costs that are proposed by the annual budget, the shortfall is commonly covered by buying things with money that has been borrowed.
 In such a way, these governments run their activities in a deficit spending scenario.

 Not every government runs its affairs from a negative budget scenario all of the time.
 There are periods where governments can look forward to the revenues that come in from taxes and any investments surpassing the money that is required to cover the costs of budgetary items.
 In these moments, governments have the opposite of deficit spending situations.
 They are running on budget surpluses.
 Surpluses are used for a variety of different needs, such as infrastructure improvements, repayment of debt from past deficit spending, or savings for future budget deficits.